Shaker Conservation Lands

 Description

 Starting from Ann Lees Road, this trail travels through tall pines and boulders and crosses a wet meadow near Ayer Road.
-Purchased by the Conservation Commission in 1978, the trail serves as a connector for townspeople living on Ayer Road, Old Mill Road and Glenview Drive.
+The trail serves as a useful connector for townspeople living on Ayer Road, Old Mill Road and Glenview Drive.
 There’s also an option to connect with Holy Hill from Ann Lees Road.
 The trail is not suitable for horses in the wet areas or over the bridge.

 Points of Interest